 - Table Service credits – used at participating Table Service restaurants, includes an entree, dessert and non-alcoholic beverage

-- Counter Service credits – used at participating Counter Service restaurants, includes an entree, non-alcholic beverage (plus dessert if you’re eating lunch or dinner)
+- Quick Service credits – used at participating Quick Service restaurants, includes an entree, non-alcholic beverage (plus dessert if you’re eating lunch or dinner)

 - Snack credits – used at many locations, including some food carts.
 Can be used toward everything from a bottle of water to cotton candy to an ice cream bar.
 For the most current list of snacks, see this DISBoard list of confirmed snacks.

 - Refillable mugs – each dining plan includes a refillable mug for every guest who is 3 years old or older that can be refilled in any resort but not in the parks

 Disney Dining Plan options